Our Ultimate Guide to Hotels in Hawaii Using Points

 Hilton Award Chart

-Hilton points are known for their less-than-ideal value, at only 0.6 cents per point (whereas Hyatt and Marriott are 1.7 and 0.8 respectively).
+Hilton points are known for their less-than-ideal value, at only 0.48 cents per point (whereas Hyatt and Marriott are 1.7 and 0.8 respectively).
 That said, Hilton has a “Points Explorer” tool that you can use to determine the range of points at which certain hotels can cost.
-So, you’ll never have to book a Hilton award stay without knowing whether you’re getting the best value!
+So, you’ll never have to book a Hilton award stay without knowing whether you’re getting the best value.

 Our Favorite Hilton Hotels in Hawaii

-Located just two blocks from the beach in Honolulu, this hotel is centrally located and within walking distance to the both beach and city center.
+Located just 2 blocks from the beach in Honolulu, this hotel is centrally located and within walking distance to both the beach and city center.

 Summary